lgorissen/k4d/lab 25/README.md

 However, also other possibilities exist: it is possible to define a *reclaim policy* for a PV that defines different behaviour.
 Please consult the Kubernetes reference documentation.

-## Storage is difficult!
+## 25.4 Storage is difficult!

 There is a good reason why Persistent Volumes are introduced in Kubernetes: storage is difficult and in general requires knowledge that the average developer (no ... not you ... the others!) does not have.
 This lab only scratches the surface of Persistent Volumes.
 Sound advice: when designing the Storage for your application, get someone involved who has the right knowledge!

-## Finally, a Lab exercise
+## 25.5 Finally, a Lab exercise
 ...Albeit a simple one...

 Like earlier, we will not do a lab exercise with network or Cloud storage involved.

 Instead, we will use the hostPath storage: it accesses the local file system on the Cluster Node.
 So, for production situations where you want to access local files (mostly system related) that could be OK.
 And for testing purposes.
-BuUT ...
-NOT for production purposes if you want to share data across Pods.
+BUT ...
+NOT for production purposes.

-Anyway, what we want to make looks like:
+Anyway, what we want to make a configuration that looks like:

 ![](img/lab25-persistent-volumes-hostPath.png)